noaione/yuusha-shoukan-ln/sources/v07/chapter7.md

 “How was it?
 Two people who were walking on different paths joined hands and started walking on the same path.
 My oh my, that’s a love romance of the highest order if I had seen one.
 Oya?
 You looking for the next part?
 Unfortunately, I don’t know the rest of the story either.
-After all, the rest of this story “is currently being sketched in the future”.]
+After all, the rest of this story ‘is currently being sketched in the future.’”

 Yes, Alice is matching the end of the play with our, the model of the play’s current situation...
 They had even added a touch of what can only be described